(And with no prior event planning experience whatsoever!)

 HEB, Randalls, and Wheatsville Co-op donated gift cards that enabled us to purchase the food and supplies we needed.

 Panera Bread donated the bagels, pastries, and breads that they didn’t sell the night before.
 Einstein Bagels donated bagels they didn’t sell the day before.
-All were extremely delicious. 🙂
+All were still extremely delicious and fresh. 🙂

 Thank you all so much!
 We could not have done it without you!